PuffedRiceCrackers/Egg-Timer/README.md

 <h1>Egg Timer</h1>

-Click how you'd like your eggs and an alarm will ring just at the right time.
+Choose how you'd like your eggs and an alarm will ring just at the perfect time.
 For now it will ring at 5 seconds, 7 seconds, 12 seconds because I had to check if it was working but didn't want to wait..

 Material provided from [AppBrewery](https://www.appbrewery.co/), and all my appreciation goes to the amazing instructor Angela Yu.